 If you horse isn’t using the salt block then you can provide salt by adding it to your horses feed.
 Kosher salt is preferred because it is coarser, but table salt is fine.
 If you are feeding a commercial horse feed or a vitamin/mineral horse supplement, avoid iodized salt.
 Your horse is most likely getting enough iodine from the supplement you are feeding.
 Provide two to four level tablespoons of salt per day, depending on the work level of your horse.
 If you have a hard working performance horse, they will require the higher amounts.
 Divide into at least two separate daily servings.
 Also be mindful of hot, humid weather.
 When your horse is outside sweating more than normal, that is another time that you will want to make sure they are getting the higher dosage.
 Always keep some electrolytes on hand, both at the barn and in your horse trailer.

 Balancing of Minerals

-It is also thought that high NSC intake can lead to sporadic tying up, so if your horse is out in pasture, be mindful of the times of day and times of year that pasture grasses are at their highest in sugar levels, read more about pasture grasses.
+It is also thought that high NSC intake can lead to sporadic tying up.
+If your horse is out in pasture, be mindful of the times of day and times of year that pasture grasses are at their highest in sugar levels, read more about pasture grasses.
 Pasture intake needs to be managed carefully as grass can be a significant source of water-soluble carbohydrates as part of the non-starch carbohydrate fraction (NSC), much of this being made up by sucrose sugar and fructan.
-The NSC content of grass is also highly variable and so be careful during periods where grass growth is increased and highest in sugar levels and monitor the horses pasture time accordingly.
+The NSC content of grass is also highly variable.
+Be careful during periods where grass growth is increased and highest in sugar levels and monitor the horses pasture time accordingly.

 Equine Challenge Supplements